Boot to WinPE and install XP from an XP ISO using winnt32.exe

 4. You can add your own unattend.txt file to the \_ISO\Windows\XP folder (use any suitable filename but it must end in .txt).
 Use the sample UK .txt file as a template.
 The sample one provided will run Setup without any user interaction.

 5. Run WinContig (RMPrepUSB - Ctrl+F2) to ensure the PE ISO file is contiguous

-6. If you are booting from an Easy2Boot USB Hard drive, you also need to prepare and connect an auxiliary 'WinHelper' USB Flash drive (see section above for details)
+6. If you are booting from an Easy2Boot USB Hard drive, you may need to prepare and connect an auxiliary 'WinHelper' USB Flash drive (see section above for details)